qualiu/msr/tools/readme.txt

     -B and -E only textually/literally compare with time text matched by -F XXX , not parse the text of -B and -E to time then compare.
     If replacing files, -R (--replace-file), will just copy the lines that out of -L/-b and -N/-Q/-q.
     -R does NOT change files if no lines replaced; Preview replacing result without -R.
-    -K (--backup) to backup files if changed, append modify-time (--yyyy-MM-dd__HH_mm_ss) to backup file name.
+    -K(--backup) to backup files if changed, append modify-time (--yyyy-MM-dd__HH_mm_ss) to backup file name.
 If exists, will append '-N' and N start from 1.
 (2) Replace text/files By Regex expression or normal/plain text:
     If used both -t (--text-match) and -x (--has-text), will use the closer one to -o (--replace-to); But if -t and -x distances to -o are same, replace by the prior one ( in command line position ).
 (3) Sort output or file list by time or size: (sort result by time/key see usage and bottom examples)
     Both --sz and --wt only work with -l (--list-count) to display and sort by file size and last-write-time;
     sort by the prior one (in command line position) if used both of them.
-    -s(--sort-by) will sort output by captured regex group[1], if no group[1] will use group[0];
+    -s(--sort-by) will sort output by captured regex group[1], if no group[1] will use group[0] of -F(--time-format) or -t(--text-match) (if found).
-    If input empty regex pattern "" for -s, then -s will use the pattern of -t; If no -t then try -x if it's a valid regex pattern.
+    If input empty regex pattern "" for -s, then -s will sort by the pattern of -F(--time-format) if found; else check and use the pattern of -t(--text-match) to sort.
 (4) Execute output line as command : If has -X (--execute-out-lines):
-    -P will not output lines(commands) before executing;
+    -P(--no-path-line) will not output lines(commands) before executing;
-    -I will not output each execution summary;  -O will not output execution summary if return value = 0.
+    -I(--no-extra) will not output each execution summary;  -O(--out-if-did) will not output execution summary if return value = 0.
-    -A will omit both of them and new lines (which separates executions).
+    -A(--no-any-info) will not output any info or summary, and new lines (which separates executions).
-    -Y to force reading from files other than pipe. -Y is rarely used, only for cases which msr cannot know where to read from : files or pipe.
-For example, remove the -p . and -Y below: echo for /F "tokens=*" %a in ('msr -l -p . -H 3 -PICc -Y') do msr -Y -l -c --wt --sz -p %a | msr -X (5) Further extraction by summary:
+    -Y(--not-from-pipe) to force reading from files other than pipe. -Y is rarely used, only for cases which msr cannot know where to read from : files or pipe.
+    For example, you can remove the -p . and -Y below, then run it, you will see that using -Y can avoid reading pipe: echo for /F "tokens=*" %a in ('msr -l -p . -H 3 -PICc -Y') do msr -Y -l -c --wt --sz -p %a | msr -X (5) Further extraction by summary:
     Use -c (--show-command), you can append any text to the command line.